Medical Office Visits are by Appointment for That Day

-Please see the Resources link in the above left column
+Please see the Resources link in the navigation menu above

 Dental Services: Dr. Doran Z. Dobranszky, D.D.S. is offering dental services at discount prices for SBCC students who do not have dental insurance.
 For a list of prices please stop by Student Health or the International Student Office.
 The dentists' office is located at 5901 Encina Road, Suite C-1, in Goleta.
 To make an appointment please call (805) 967-5671.